 We offer the full Primary National Curriculum, embracing every opportunity to provide additional fun and challenging activities for all children to enjoy.
 We value school life being about developing the ‘whole’ child and working closely with families.
 We offer enrichment activities such as themed weeks, after school clubs and online resources to help with children’s learning at home.

-2019-20 is Year A in the curriculum overviews in the links below:
+2020-21 is Year B in the curriculum overviews in the links below:

 We provide a broad and balanced curriculum, which was praised in our March 2018 Ofsted report: